BranchMetrics/ios-branch-deep-linking-attribution/README.md

 @"$og_image_url"
 ```

-Also, you do custom redirection by inserting the following optional keys in the dictionary
+Also, you do custom redirection by inserting the following optional keys in the dictionary.
+For example, if you want to send users on the desktop to a page on your website, insert the $desktop_url with that URL value
 ```objc
 @"$desktop_url"
 @"$android_url"